-In this quickstart, you create a new instance of Dynatrace for Azure.
+In this quickstart, you create a new instance of Azure Native Dynatrace Service.
 You can either create a new Dynatrace environment or link to an existing Dynatrace environment.

 When you use the integrated Dynatrace experience in Azure portal, the following entities are created and mapped for monitoring and billing purposes.

 - Dynatrace resource in Azure - Using the Dynatrace resource, you can manage the Dynatrace environment in Azure.
 The resource is created in the Azure subscription and resource group that you select during the create process or linking process.

 - Dynatrace environment - This is the Dynatrace environment on Dynatrace Software as a Service (SaaS).
 When you create a new environment, the environment on Dynatrace SaaS is automatically created, in addition to the Dynatrace resource in Azure.

 - Marketplace SaaS resource - The SaaS resource is created automatically, based on the plan you select from the Dynatrace Marketplace offer.
 This resource is used for billing purposes.

 Before you link the subscription to a Dynatrace environment,complete the pre-deployment configuration..

 Use the Azure portal to find Azure Native Dynatrace Service application.

 Go to the Azure portal and sign in.